measurify/edge-meter/README.md

 Folder node-client contains an example of client application developed in NodeJS.

+Current version of BLE only allows a maximum of 20 bytes for each message.
+To send the array of IMU and ENV values we had to convert each value to 16-bit signed integer (int16_t).
+Sensor resolution is 16 bit so no information is lost.
+Values are multiplied to a coefficient described below.

 The BLE local name is **Mesurify-Meter** and it exposes a single BLE service (UUID: 8e7c2dae-0000-4b0d-b516-f525649c49ca) featuring the following characteristics:

 ## Sampling Period Characteristic